Spanish banks reopen branches with staff gradually returning to work

 BBVA also said it would follow an approach that included serology testing and PCR virus detection.

-Santander reopened 189 offices on Monday, around 60% of its 1,900 branches in Spain, the source said.
-Santander declined to comment.
+Santander reopened 189 offices on Monday and so far 1,900 have opened, around 60% of its total branches in Spain, the Santander spokesman said.

 “The de-escalation at the HQ starts on May 18 but with employees having to sit 2 metres apart from each other, this allows us to reach a third of our regular workforce there.”

-Caixabank, the country’s third-largest lender, which kept open 90% of its network, expects by the end of May to have 75% of its staff working in branches compared to 50%.
+Caixabank, the country’s third-largest lender, which has opened 95% of its network, expects by the end of May to have 75% of its staff working in branches compared to currently 60%.
 Working remotely will remain the preferred option at its HQ, it said.

-On Monday, Sabadell, the fifth biggest bank by assets, reopened 146 branches bringing the total to 1,441, with around 65% of the lender’s staff working from home, it said.
-(Reporting By Jesús Aguado; Editing by Angus MacSwan and David Evans)
+On Monday, Sabadell (SABE.MC), the fifth biggest bank by assets, reopened 146 branches bringing the total to 1,441, with around 65% of the lender’s staff working from home, it said.